Master of Real Estate Program Curriculum

-FINC 675 – Analysis of Real Estate Decisions, Credits: 3 – Exploration of the real estate capital markets and issues affecting the financing of institutional real estate.
-Topics covered include impact of securitization, public versus private capital sources, cost of capital, asset allocation, impact of technology, fiduciary responsibilities, product analysis, and business strategies.
+- FINC 675 – Analysis of Real Estate Decisions, Credits: 3 – Exploration of the real estate capital markets and issues affecting the financing of institutional real estate.
+Topics covered include the impact of securitization, public versus private capital sources, cost of capital, asset allocation, the impact of technology, fiduciary responsibilities, product analysis, and business strategies.

-FINC 676 – Commercial Real Estate Law, Credits: 3 – Commercial real estate law including legal ownership interests in oil and gas law, real estate sales contact, financing, instruments and closings, commercial leases, and real estate regulations and taxation.
+- FINC 676 – Commercial Real Estate Law, Credits: 3 – Commercial real estate law including legal ownership interests in oil and gas law, real estate sales contract, financing, instruments and closings, commercial leases, and real estate regulations and taxation.

 - FINC 677 – Real Estate Development Analysis, Credits: 3 – Financial aspects of real estate development; project investment characteristics and merits.

-FINC 678 – Real Estate Analytics, Credits: 1 – Directed study of selected problems using ARGUS, Excel Financial modeling and GIS analyses.
-January wintermester.
+- FINC 678 – Real Estate Analytics, Credits: 1 – A directed study of selected problems using ARGUS, Excel Financial modeling, and GIS analyses.
+January winter-mester.